IonicaBizau/memory-blocks/README.md

 2003 was when I first played a computer game.
 I was 8 year old.
 It happened when we visited a friend in the neighboring village.
 I really enjoyed that game.

-It was **Memory Blocks**, from the *Symantec Game Pack* for Windows, coded by Charles Timmerman.
+It was **Memory Blocks**.
+The game is part of the *Symantec Game Pack*, coded by Charles Timmerman–founder of [Funster](http://funster.com) and author of over 90 puzzle books.

-In the meantime I became a web developer and finally decided to port it to WEB.
+In the meantime I became a web developer and finally decided to port this game to WEB.
 Yes, you're looking at it and you can play it in your browser.

 ----

-I contacted Charles Timmerman (the author of the original game) and shown him what I did.
+I contacted Charles Timmerman and showed him what I built.
 He was so happy to see his game alive on a modern platform:

 > Amazing!
 That looks exactly my game!
 > I like how the high score table looks the same and even the black & white option is preserved.
 In those days, there were Windows computers that were in black & white!
 You might be interested to know that I wrote all the games in assembly language- my choice in those days over the usual C.